cbommart/tinify-laravel/README.md

 $s3_image_hight = $s3_result->height();
 ```

+`NOTE:` All the images directly save to s3 is publicably readable.
+And you can set permissions for s3 bucket folder in your aws console to make sure the privacy of images.

 A [job](./src/Jobs/Tinify.php) is provided to do asynchronous compression, it can be used with the following code:

 ```php